Bird-of-Hermes/Software-Rasterizer/README.md

 It's only supporting diffuse (base color) textures so far and no transparency.

-Other than that, this project uses vcpkg.
-If you're using it, open vcpkg file directory with your preffered cmd and run: vcpkg install assimp
+Other than that, this project uses vcpkg and the following libraries: stb, assimp If you're using it, open vcpkg file directory with your preffered command line and run these:

-Else you gotta have to download the ASSIMP library for importing the models (or download it using Visual Studio's Nuget).
-Link manually to winGDI libraries and ASSIMP.
+vcpkg install assimp

+vcpkg install stb

+Also, if you're not using vcpkg, you'll have to link gdi32 and download/link the above manually.

 Here are some pics of it: